jhampstead/dnm_qc/README.md

 Score: 3>1	TTATA>A
 ```

 `infer_pileup` expects two command line arguments: an input VCF `<vcf_in>` and an output VCF `<vcf_out>`. `<vcf_in>` is expected to be a merged trio VCF containing the genotypes of the proband and both parents, where the proband is expected to be GT[0].
 These VCFs can be compressed or uncompressed, indexed or unindexed.
 Multiallelic sites can be split or unsplit.
-For testing, merged trio VCFs were generated using bcftools:
+For testing, merged trio VCFs were generated using `bcftools`:

 ```
 bcftools merge --missing-to-ref proband.vcf mother.vcf father.vcf -Oz -o output.vcf]